 Our district is currently using MacMillan/McGraw-Hill Treasures, a basal program to teach reading in kindergarten through grade 3.
 Included in this program are components for phonemic awareness, phonics, vocabulary, comprehension, fluency, writing and grammar.
 To enhance this curriculum, our district has an elementary library with a variety of fiction and nonfiction reading materials, covering a wide range of reading levels.
 Each classroom also has their own reading center where students can enjoy books and other resources selected by their classroom teacher.
+In 2016, each grade level added \$400 of additional books to their libraries.
 All K-3 students receive classroom reading instruction for a minimum of 90 minutes each day.
 30 of those minutes (four times a week) will be in an ability based reading group.
 During that time students will use leveled readers to enhance and/or remediate their reading skills.
 Relevant technology engages students in meaningful learning activities.
 A variety of technologies (interactive white boards in each classroom, mobile labs, classroom computer lab, and student response systems) have been integrated into the curriculum and instruction to meet the needs of the district's diverse learners.
+In 2016-17, each classroom will have a 1:1 I pads.
 The district also uses Accelerated Reader (AR), which is a computerized program that tests basic reading comprehension.
 Students select books from their reading level, read independently or with a buddy and take an independent comprehension test on the computer.
 Each book is worth a certain number of points based on its length and reading level.
 A school wide reward system encourages students to participate in this program.
-Students in grades 2-5 will use the Study Island program to practice grade level reading standards.
+Students in grades 3-5 will use the Study Island program to practice grade level reading standards.
 During the spring months, a "Study Island Challenge" will encourage and reward students for increased use of the program prior to end of the year testing on the standards.

-All students in grades K-3 are given the AIMSweb screening/benchmarking assessment three times throughout the course of the year in fall, winter, and spring.
+All students in grades K-5 are given the AIMSweb screening/benchmarking assessment three times throughout the course of the year in fall, winter, and spring.
 Using this data, along with data from STAR assessments struggling and at-risk students are identified and referred for interventions.
 The problem solving team assists classroom teachers on specific interventions that are based on further assessments, and the interventions are implemented through the collaborative efforts of the classroom teacher and other specialists.
 Each student's progress is monitored regularly (weekly) and if the intervention selected is not working, another intervention is selected and implemented.
 Students not responding to these interventions are referred for special education services.
 Parents are kept informed of their child's progress at every step of the process.